AhmedEltalkhawy/python_projects/README.md

-A Group Of simple projects to applay on python concept
+A Group Of simple projects to apply to Python basics & concepts